awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

 **To create your `kubeconfig` file with the AWS CLI**

-1. Ensure that you have version 1\.16\.156 or later of the AWS CLI installed\.
+1. Make sure that you have version  1\.23\.11 or 2\.6\.3 or later installed\.
 To install or upgrade the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
 **Note**
 Your system's Python version must be 2\.7\.9 or later\.
 Otherwise, you receive `hostname doesn't match` errors with AWS CLI calls to Amazon EKS\.